-4. Animal Casing Transit/Storage - FSIS Form 9180-24 En/Fr/De/It/Es/Hu, Veterinary Certificate For Animal Casing For [Transit][Storage] In The European Community, is available to order.
-This form contains the following languages: English, French, German, Italian, Spanish and Hungarian.
+1. Animal Casing Transit/Storage - FSIS Form 9180-24 En/Fr/De/It/Es/Hu, Veterinary Certificate for Animal Casing for [Transit] [Storage] In the European Community, is available to order.
+This form is available in Italian.
 This transit certificate applies to animal casings that will transit through or be temporarily stored in a member state of the European Union.
 See guidelines to complete.

-5. Meat Preparation Transit/Storage
+1. Meat Preparation Transit/Storage